steemit/devportal-tutorials-js/tutorials/14_reblogging_post/README.md

 );
 ```

-There are also two `console` functions defined in order to track if the reblog was successful or not.
+There are also two `console` functions an a ui output under **Resteem Results** defined in order to track if the reblog
+as successful or not.
 If the broadcast succeeds the `console.log` will show the following:

 client broadcast result: